-[H1] Experience of M_W measurements
+Experience of M_w measurements

-The prerequisite for higher precision measurements of M_W is the increase of the dataset size.
-It is also a learning experience because reducing the statistical error is only useful if the uncertainties due to nuisance parameters (systematic uncertainties) are also reduced, and this requires a deeper and more informed analysis.
+The prerequisite for higher precision measurements of M_w is the increase of the data set size.
+It is also a learning experience because reducing the statistical error is only useful if the uncertainties owing to nuisance parameters (systematic uncertainties) are also reduced, and this requires a deeper and more informed analysis.
 In other words, achieving precision is as much dependent on climbing a long learning curve, as on having more data.

 The progress on both fronts is notable in Fig. 2.
-Starting with the UA1 and UA2 experiments at the CERN $\mathrm{S}p\bar{p}\mathrm{S}$ collider, hadron colliders have reduced the uncertainties from all sources by two orders of magnitude.
+Starting with the UA1 and UA2 experiments at the CERN $Sp\overline{p}S$ collider, hadron colliders have reduced the uncertainties from all sources by two orders of magnitude.
 During these decades, a better understanding of measurement procedures and nuisance parameters has occasionally shifted the value of a new measurement by more than the estimated uncertainty on the previous measurement.
-For example, the CDF measurement from the first quarter of the Tevatron Run 2 dataset appears to be shifted low by 33 MeV compared to their high-precision measurement from the full dataset [15].
-As their analysis techniques improved substantially together with a quadrupling of the data, it would be useful for CDF to investigate if there is a causal explanation for the shift, which would contribute to scientific learning.
-In the same vein, the shift of 16 MeV in the ATLAS measurement due solely to an updated likelihood estimator, and the shift of 39 MeV in the LHCb measurement due to an additional floated parameter ascribed to the p_T^W spectrum, are worth understanding at a deeper level.
+For example, the CDF measurement from the first quarter of the Tevatron Run 2 data set appears to be shifted low by 33 MeV compared with their high-precision measurement from the full data set15.
+As their analysis techniques improved substantially together with a quadrupling of the data, it would be useful for CDF to investigate whether there is a causal explanation for the shift, which would contribute to scientific learning.
+In the same vein, the shift of 16 MeV in the ATLAS measurement owing solely to an updated likelihood estimator and the shift of 39 MeV in the LHCb measurement owing to an additional floated parameter ascribed to the p_r^W spectrum are worth understanding at a deeper level.

 Measurements of M_W have also been performed at the LEP collider at CERN using two different methods.
-In the first method, M_W is inferred from the rise of the WW pair-production cross section when the electron-positron beam energies are scanned across the WW pair-mass threshold [32, 33, 34, 35].
-These measurements were limited by the dataset size, but this threshold-scan technique is a robust and accurate method of measuring M_W .
-It could be repeated with extreme precision ($\approx 0.5 \text{ MeV}$) at a future electron-positron collider designed to run at much higher luminosity [91].
+In the first method, M_W is inferred from the rise of the WW pair-production cross-section when the electron-positron beam energies are scanned across the WWpair-mass threshold^{32-35}.
+These measurements were limited by the data set size, but this threshold-scan technique is a robust and accurate method of measuring M_W .
+It could be repeated with extreme precision (-0.5 MeV) at a future electron-positron collider designed to run at much higher luminosity86.
 The threshold-scan measurement of M_W is a prime motivator for such a future collider.

-The second method of measuring M_W at LEP used the reconstructed 4-momenta of the final-state hadrons and charged leptons emanating from the decay of the pair-produced W bosons.
-When both W bosons decay hadronically, strong interactions between the decay products from the two W bosons create a bias in the inferred M_W , which is corrected on the basis of hadronization models [32, 33, 34, 35].
-Methods of attributing the measured particles' momenta to the respective W bosons evolved, as did the hadronization models [28, 29, 30, 31].
-Between 2003 and 2006-8, all four LEP experiments updated their measurements by \approx 75 MeV or $\gtrsim 1\sigma$ each, as seen in Fig. 2 and refs [89, 90, 36].
+The second method of measuring M_W at LEP used the reconstructed four-momenta of the final-state hadrons and charged leptons emanating from the decay of the pair-produced W bosons.
+When both W bosons decay hadronically, strong interactions between the decay products from the two W bosons create a bias in the inferred M_W , which is corrected on the basis of hadronization models^{32-35}.
+Methods of attributing the momenta of measured particles to the respective W bosons evolved, as did the hadronization models^{28-31}.
+Between 2003 and 2006-2008, all four LEP experiments updated their measurements by -75 MeV or $\geq 1\sigma$ each, as seen in Fig. 2 and refs.
+36,87,88.
 In preparation for a new electron-positron collider, revisiting the origin of these rather substantial shifts would be educational.